ETF Academy Investment portfolio

 Defensive Profile: consists of the Multi-Asset Conservative Allocation Index.

 The signature characteristics of each type of portfolio are evident.
 The investment portfolio with the largest bond holding (light grey line), the most defensive, does not depreciate as much in a falling market as the growth portfolio (cyan line).
-Yet, notably, the long-term return of the defensive portfolio is lower than that of a portfolio consisting entirely of equity securities.
+Yet, notably, the long-term return of the defensive portfolio is lower than that of an investment portfolio consisting entirely of equity securities.

 Performance table of different strategies